joshuaebalan/Lionfish-Analysis-I/README.md

 At the completion of this project, the prospective plan is to format all tools into one single .exe file, which will automatically carry out the calculations that I did for my statistics, such that ReefCI or other keys in the Carribean may use my formatting to further understand the lionfish population.
 Additionally, I hope to derive future experiments such that ReefCI may re-establish their mission of conservation via the means of civilian science, a goal which was hindered by controversy years ago.

+### Compilation instructions

+1. Please add all data you'd like to compile into the MASTER\_DATA.csv file prior to use of the .exe file; Please follow the format provided in the sheet linked here.
+2. Upon compilation, please answer prompts with numbers.
+For yes and no, please note that 1 corresponds to yes and 0 to no. This program is not designed to handle other inputs, which could result in unexpected behavior
 ### Privacy Statement
 All works here are solely and exclusively intended for use by Purdue University, specifically students under Dr. Greg Michalski of the Purdue University Earth, Atmospheric, and Planetary Studies Department.
 Use of materials without written consent from Joshua E. Balan or Dr. Greg Michalski is strictly prohibited.